In 2020 the NeuroGenderings Network finally gets the chance to meet again.

 Cordelia Fines Testosterone Rex: Unmaking the Myths of Our Gendered Minds triumphs as Royal Society science book of the year!

-Cordelia Fine and Rebecca Jordan-Young on criticism of gender research, which has been portrayed as dogmatic feminism – thankfully the scientific community has looked beyond the headlines.
+Cordelia Fine and Rebecca Jordan-Young in The Guardian on criticism of gender research, which has been portrayed as dogmatic feminism – thankfully the scientific community has looked beyond the headlines.
+The Guardian, April, 6.
+2017

 A great review in The New York Times on Cordelia Fine’s new book: TESTOSTERONE REX